 The total policy premium is $180/year, so that’s about $15/month.
 Very affordable, and very worth it.

 Do You Need It?

-If you are a renter, even if your landlord does not require proof of coverage, you need contents insurance.
+If you are a renter then you need contents insurance.
+Even if your landlord does not require proof of coverage.
 It’s not worth it to risk losing all of your belongings that you’ve accumulated over your lifetime, and not have a way of replacing them.